 4. If possible, plan a play date before school begins so you child will get to know his classmates.
 One familiar face will make that first day easier.

-5. Create a Back to School Tradition – Bake a cake or have donuts to mark the first day.
+5. Create a Back-to-School Tradition – Bake a cake or have donuts to mark the first day.
 Take pictures in the same spot every year.

-6. Play fun music and sing driving to school – Music is fun and will set the stage for a fun day.
+6. Play fun music and sing while driving to school – Music is fun and will set the stage for a fun day.

 7. Think practical and functional instead of fashionable when it comes to school clothes.
 Easy snaps and buttons that he can manipulate will ease stress for your little one.